 The width of the board is reliant on the insulating layer and the content of its material.
 Early in the development of PCBs, the layers, top, and bottom were made of Bakelite, and the resultant thickness was 0.0065".

-Over time, use of better substrates other than plywood started being used.
-For instance, epoxy or the paper reinforced phenolic resin, are among substrates used between layers of copper foil.
-Consequently, the use of lighter materials in addition to the lack of use of the edge connectors, the board thickness is at times below 0.0065”.
+Over time, the use of better substrates other than plywood started being used.
+For instance, epoxy or paper reinforced phenolic resin are among the substrates used between layers of copper foil.
+Consequently, the use of lighter materials in addition to the lack of use of the edge connectors, the board thickness is at times below 0.0065".

 1.2 PCB copper thickness

-Copper being the dictator of a PCB’s functionality and area of application, its thickness has an essential role in achieving the standard PCB thickness.
+Copper being the dictator of a PCB's functionality and application area, its thickness has an essential role in achieving the standard PCB thickness.
 Its measurement is usually an ounce (oz).
-It is achieved by spreading an ounce of copper evenly over square foot area which this results to 1.37 mils (1.37 thousandths of an inch).
+It is achieved by spreading an ounce of copper evenly over a square foot area, which results in 1.37 mils (1.37 thousandths of an inch).

 However, if the current that is to pass through the PCB will require more than an ounce of copper, a manufacturer can add the weight of the copper or the width of the trace.
-However, increases in price and not just because of the increased copper but also, processing thicker copper is more challenging and requires more time.
+However, price increases not just because of the increased copper but also that processing thicker copper are more challenging and require more time.

 1.3 PCB trace thickness

 The PCB trace thickness is the thickness determined by the designer, and it is one of the essential parameters in PCB designing.
-It is specified in the designer Garber files to prevent overheating or damaging of the PCB.
-When the current flows or increases, the copper traces start heated and ultimately PCB temperature rises.
+It is specified in the designer Garber files to prevent overheating or damaging the PCB.
+When the current flows or increases, the copper traces start heated, and ultimately, PCB temperature rises.
 When the temperature exceeds the limit of the PCB, it starts getting damaged.
-Therefore, trace should be thick enough to allow higher current passage without affecting the average temperature of the PCB.
+Therefore, the path should be thick enough to allow higher current passage without affecting the average temperature of the PCB.

 So how is the PCB trace thickness determined?
 The amount of current passing through the PCB is compared to the increase in temperature.
 The width that can handle the increase in temperature from the average operating temperature to the maximum operating temperature is the trace thickness.

 The task of calculating the trace width would be tiresome.
 Designers, therefore, use a PCB width calculator that provides the appropriate width for current to pass through without causing any damage to the PCB.
-The resultant thickness has wide internal layers due to storage of more heat as the external layers transfer their heat through convection to them.
+The resultant thickness has broad internal layers due to more heat storage as the external layers transfer their heat through convection to them.

 2、Standard PCB Fr-4 Thickness

-Also known as FR-4 or FR4, Fr-4 stands for flame retardant, and the four indicates a class of the materials used.
-Fr-4 is a name as well as a rating.
-It is used as a name during manufacture of a PCB and the fiberglass-reinforced with epoxy-laminated sheets.
-As a rating, the Fr-4 is used in the grading of the epoxy laminate sheets as an indication of their quality.
+Also known as FR-4 or FR4, Fr-4 stands for flame retardant, and the four indicate a class of the materials used.
+Fr-4 is a name, as well as a rating.
+It is used as a name during the manufacture of a PCB and the fiberglass-reinforced with epoxy-laminated sheets.
+As a rating, the Fr-4 is used to grade the epoxy laminate sheets to indicate their quality.

-If you often deal with PCBs, it is likely that you are familiar with the Fr-4 material.
-It is a popular PCB base material as it is the main ingredient used in the manufacturing of rigid circuit boards.
+If you often deal with PCBs, you are likely familiar with the Fr-4 material.
+It is a popular PCB base material as it is the main ingredient used to manufacture rigid circuit boards.

 The Fr-4 material is a structure mainly composed of fiberglass weaved to a thin and cloth-looking sheet.
-It is the fiberglass that gives the Fr-4 popularity as a solid base for manufacturing of rigid circuit boards.
+The fiberglass gives the Fr-4 popularity as a solid base for the manufacturing of rigid circuit boards.
 It is enclosed with a fire-resistant epoxy resin, and it is where the rigidity comes from.

 Image 2: Standard PCB Fr-4 Thickness

-Among other reasons the Fr-4 is popular is due to the low cost of its materials and its versatility.
+Among other reasons, the Fr-4 is popular is due to the low cost of its materials and its versatility.
 The FR-4 sheets have an immense dielectric strength as electrical insulators.
-Besides, they are lightweight, water and heat-resistant, in short, it is a material suitable for various environmental conditions.
+Besides, they are lightweight, water, and heat-resistant; in short, they are suitable for various environmental conditions.

-So with such a wide range of Fr-4 thickness, what factors would a designer consider in the manufacturing of a PCB?
+So with such a wide range of Fr-4 thickness, what factors would a designer consider in manufacturing a PCB?

-Component Compatibility: Even though the Fr-4 can be used in the manufacturing of almost any printed circuit board, its thickness has effects on the board component compatibility.
-For instance, large through-hole PCB parts differing with most components as they have through-holes that require small PCB thickness.
+Component Compatibility: Even though the Fr-4 can be used to manufacture almost any printed circuit board, its thickness affects the board component compatibility.
+For instance, sizeable through-hole PCB parts differing from most components as they have through-holes that require small PCB thickness.

-Space: Space is an indispensable factor when designing PCBs especially during manufacture of small devices such as USB connectors and Bluetooth Accessories.
-In turn, thinner boards are fitting where saving space is vital.
+Space: Space is an indispensable factor when designing PCBs, especially during small devices such as USB connectors and Bluetooth Accessories.
+In turn, thinner boards are fitting, where saving space is vital.

-Design Requirements: Most manufacturers prefer thicker boards to thinner ones.
+Most manufacturers prefer thicker boards to thinner ones.
 Why?
-With Fr-4 substrate, thinner boards are more likely to get broken when they are too big.
+With Fr-4 substrate, narrower boards are more likely to get broken when they are too big.
 Also, they lack groove features.
 On the other hand, thicker boards are spectacularly flexible and have groove features.
 Therefore, it would be wise to consider the extra weight of a PCB.

-Flexibility: It is debatable of whether flexibility arises from thinner or thicker boards but the right answer would be- it depends on where the PCB is being used and its application.
-Let us take an example of the application of the Electronic Control Unit in the medical field; thinner boards ensure you encounter less stress.
-At this situation, thinner boards result to very flexible PCBs.
+It is debatable whether flexibility arises from thinner or thicker boards, but the right answer is where the PCB is being used and its application.
+Let us take an example of applying the Electronic Control Unit in the medical field; thinner boards ensure you encounter less stress.
+In this situation, narrower boards result in very flexible PCBs.

-However, when a PCB is being manufactured using thinner boards can be troublesome especially during soldering.
-Due to their flexibility, the boards are likely to bend when they are soldered causing the other components to curve in an undesired angle.
-In the process, the components and their connections can also break resulting to a damaged board.
+However, when a PCB is being manufactured, using thinner boards can be troublesome, especially during soldering.
+Due to their flexibility, the panels are likely to bend when soldered, causing the other components to curve at an undesired angle.
+In the process, the members and their connections can also break, resulting in a damaged board.

-Impedance Matching: The thickness of the board is essential when dealing with multilayer boards since impedance matching is crucial.
-That is as the layers create the dialectic which facilitates impedance control.
+The thickness of the board is essential when dealing with multilayer boards since impedance matching is crucial.
+That is, as the layers create the dialectic, which facilitates impedance control.

 Image 3: 4 Layer Thickness

 Connections: Another significant factor that affects the customer's desired width of a PCB design is the edge connector.
 During the manufacture of a PCB, a manufacturer ought to be careful with the Fr-4 thickness.
-In case the connector's mating part does not match, the results would be damage of the PCB.
+If the connector's mating part does not match, the results will damage the PCB.

-Weight: Obviously, the thickness of the board will have an impact on the weight of the PCB.
-A manufacturer might not take keenness on the weight of the PCB, but it is of great significance to the customer.
-A lighter board means saving on shopping cost as the final product is lighter.
+Weight: Obviously, the thickness of the board will have an impact on the value of the PCB.
+A manufacturer might not be keen on the importance of the PCB, but it is of great significance to the customer.
+A lighter board means saving on shopping costs as the final product is more lightweight.